mmuratarat/mmuratarat.github.io/_pages/faq.md

 In principle, statistical significance helps quantify whether a result is likely due to chance or to some factor of interest.
 More technically, it means that if the Null Hypothesis is true (which means there really is no difference), there’s a low probability of getting a result that is different.
 To determine whether the observed difference is statistically significant, we look at two outputs of a statistical test: (1) p-value (a conventional threshold for declaring statistical significance is a p-value of less than 0.05), and (2) Confidence interval (a confidence interval around a difference that does not cross zero also indicates statistical significance).

 Statistical significance does not mean practical significance.
 Practical significance refers to the magnitude of the difference, which is known as the effect size.
 Cohen's D is one of the most common ways to measure effect size.
 However, when computing the observed effect size, the sample size is not included in the calculation.
 For example, Cohen’s d is calculated as the difference between the 2 sample means divided by the pooled standard deviation (SD) for all the data in the 2 independent samples.
-It is thus the difference in means in SD units, which allows for comparisons of results across studies.
+It is thus the difference in means in standard deviation units, which allows for comparisons of results across studies.
 The following guidelines or cut-points are conventionally applied in interpreting Cohen’s d:

 * A small effect size with a Cohen’s d < 0.2
 * A medium effect size with a Cohen’s d of 0.2–0.8